NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Ubuntu-Hyper-V-English.md

 If you want to read more about why https://blogs.technet.microsoft.com/ausoemteam/2015/04/24/deciding-on-when-to-use-vhdx-or-vhd-files-with-hyper-v/

 ## RAM
-First off, you should always multiply the RAM with 128.
+You should always multiply the RAM with 128.
 For example 128*9= 1152MB this is a recommendation from Microsoft.
+And if your not doing it, it can cause issues.

 ## Install add-ons.
 As we are running a VM we need to install some add-ons so it can communicate with Hyper-V so you can for a example do a live backup with Windows Server Backup.